 To help with morning sickness:

-- try to follow Eating Well with Canada’s Food Guide as much as possible; ignoring the guidelines for a short time while you're feeling sick won’t hurt your baby
+- Eat what appeals to you.
+Try to follow Eating Well with Canada's Food Guide as much a possible

 Does my morning sickness harm my baby?

 No. During pregnancy, the fetus takes the nutrients it needs from your body.
 Even if you aren’t eating very much, or if you are vomiting your food, the growing fetus should be fine.

 If your morning sickness is unmanageable, talk with your healthcare provider about medication that can help.
 You can also contact the Motherisk Nausea and Vomiting in Pregnancy Helpline, toll free at 1-800-436-8477.